 While the outsides of Four Plus One buildings are brick and the separation between the parking level and residential floors is concrete, the only separation between units is a wood framed wall or floor.
 This can often result in terrible acoustic privacy between units.
 Having stayed in one such apartment, I can attest to being woken every morning by the alarm clock going off one floor above.

 It is also interesting to compare it with the older apartment building on the left.
-It is no higher and only slightly wider (the left building is needs to leave space for a side yard access from front to back while the four-plus-one lets cars and residents move directly underneath the building and fills its lot from side to side.
+It is no higher and only slightly wider (the left building needs to leave space for a side yard access from front to back, while the four-plus-one lets cars and residents move directly underneath the building and fills its lot from side to side.
 They even share a language of vertical column elements framing infill brick and windows.
-Its also easy to determine the maximum building height allowed by the area’s zoning.
-However the four plus one has four levels of rental units above its parking level, while the adjacent older building only packs in three.
+It’s also easy to determine the maximum building height allowed by the area’s zoning.
+However, the four plus one has four levels of rental units above its parking level, while the adjacent older building only packs in three.

 What People Thought at the time

-This 1969 article in the Chicago Tribune describes how the North Side has been “riled” by Four Plus Ones concentrated in Lakeview, Belmont Harbor and Lakeview during past nine years.
-The occupants are described dismissively as “transients” – clarification, “primarily young marrieds, single persons and older couples” and attacked on two points: first the “buildings exclude families because the apartments are too small” and second that there are “too many” which are “changing the character” of the north side neighborhood.
-Most of the concerns seem to be related to the NIMBY dislike of any new additions to an existing population.
+This 1969 article in the Chicago Tribune describes how the North Side has been “riled” by Four Plus Ones concentrated in Lakeview, Belmont Harbor, and Lakeview during the past nine years.
+The occupants are described dismissively as “transients” – clarification, “primarily young marrieds, single persons and older couples” and attacked on two points: first, the “buildings exclude families because the apartments are too small” and second, that there are “too many” which are “changing the character” of the north side neighborhood.
+Most of the concerns seem to be related to the NIMBY’s dislike of any new additions to an existing population.

-It is interesting to see that many of the arguments against Four Plus One construction are the same ones used to object to new development in Logan Square along the Milwaukee Avenue corridor.
-Millenials with their “hipster cocktails” have replaced the former “transient young marrieds” in the verses but the chorus is the same.
-In the end, density rarely damages cities and neither have the Four Plus Ones which dot Chicago’s North Side.
+Interestingly, many arguments against Four Plus One construction are the same ones used to object to new development in Logan Square along the Milwaukee Avenue corridor.
+Millennials, with their “hipster cocktails,” have replaced the former “transient young marrieds” in the verses, but the chorus is the same.
+In the end, density rarely damages cities, and neither have the Four Plus Ones, which dot Chicago’s North Side.

 What’s your opinion on the Four Plus One?
 Share your feelings in the comments section!